 When out and about, thirsty people everywhere reach for convenient, disposable plastic bottles.

-The ubiquitous plastic bottle has become a symbol and prime expression of our throwaway consumer culture.
+The ubiquitous plastic bottle has become a symbol as well as a prime expression of our throwaway consumer culture.
 After its contents are consumed, and thirst is assuaged, the plastic bottle lives on to litter our streets, overflow our public bins and finally, pollute and clog up our oceans and poison marine life.
 Though a portion of this waste does reach recycling centers (in London only about 32%) this is but a bandaid on a massive environmental challenge.

 In recent years the growing popularity of reusable water bottles has helped many people reduce their dependence on this master polluter.
 Instead of constantly buying new disposable bottles, hip busy urbanites can just refill their personal bottles at home, the office, or at public fountains.
 An average Londoner using a reusable bottle can spare the environment about 175 single-use bottles a year, save himself some cash, and feel smug about doing the right thing to boot.

 However, this change in consumer behaviour is still marginal.
 The vast majority of people continue to rely on plastic water bottles and their unfailing availability around our cities.

 What is preventing a cultural shift from single-use bottles to refillables?

 Though refillable bottles are an attractive alternative, they are still not as convenient as single-use bottles.
 Mainly, places to refill bottles are not as plentiful as places to buy single-use bottles.
 If making environmentally conscious decisions requires significantly more effort, only the ideologically motivated will tend to make them.
 In order to encourage more people to opt for refillables, we need to make it more convenient to use them.